Pediatric immunizations and well-child visits

 • Meningococcal vaccination

 If you’ve always taken your child to a HealthPartners or Park Nicollet clinic for their immunizations, we’ll have all their records on file.
-So, we’ll be able to tell you what pediatric vaccines are up next.
+So, we’ll be able to tell you which vaccines are up next based on the full pediatric well-check and vaccination schedule.

 If you’ve gotten care at other clinics, we can work with those providers – with your permission – to get access to your child’s health and immunization records.
 If you have questions about when or why specific vaccines are recommended, your doctor can walk you through it.